Whimsy Stick

 Most high-energy dogs show noticeable improvement within 1 to 2 weeks of daily structured sessions.
 By week two, the post-session settle becomes faster and more reliable.
 By week three, baseline arousal is visibly lower throughout the day and carry-over into walks and household behavior is noticeable.

 For puppies under 12 months, keep sessions to 3 to 5 minutes with low-intensity ground-level movement only.
-Avoid jumping and hard stops.
+Cut out jumping and hard stops entirely.
 For dogs with joint issues, consult your veterinarian first.
-If cleared for exercise, use slow deliberate lure movement with wide arcs rather than tight turns.
+Even so, if cleared for exercise, use slow deliberate lure movement with wide arcs rather than tight turns.
 The impulse control components still provide significant mental fatigue even at reduced physical intensity.

-The Rugged XL is the only pole I use in my own practice for dogs operating above standard drive levels.
-Pre-order now.
-Ships April to May 2026.
+The Rugged XL is the only pole I use in my own practice for any dog operating above standard drive levels.
+Reinforced.
+Cord-rated.
+And a lure that lasts.

 0